lynnlangit/gcp-ml/README.md

     - for BigQueryML (connect, build, train and predict using ML model) IMPORTANT: Use link in each notebook to open it in GCP Colabs environment
  - **Scripts** and code samples
     - for BigQueryML in SQL
+    - for AutoML Vision
-    - for AutoML Vision and Natural Language
+    - for AutoML Natural Language
     - for TensorFlow
         - Docker image
         - Virtual Machine image
         - MLEngine
+ - **Scripts Needed**
+    - Cloud TPUs
+    - Cloud Talent Solution (Jobs)
+    - Vision API
+    - Video API
+    - Speech-to-text API
+    - Text-to-Speech API
+    - Natural Language API
+    - Translation API
+    - Dialogflow

  ## GCP AI Services